nginxinc/kubernetes-ingress/docs/developer/debugging.md

         repository: local/nic-debian-plus
 ```

-Or if not using Helm manually add the Delve CLI flags to the deployment or daemonset:
+If you are not using Helm, manually add the Delve CLI arguments to the deployment or daemonset:
 ```yaml
 args:
 - --listen=:2345